 You may remember that there are 4 — and only 4 — investment outcomes.
 You can experience: (1) a big gain, (2) a small gain, (3) a small loss or (4) a big loss.

-A ”stop” is a pre-exisiting mandate to sell a holding if it falls a significant percentage from a recent high.
+A “stop-limit” is a pre-exisiting mandate to sell a holding if it falls a significant percentage from a recent high.
 In essence, we decide ahead of time what it will take to secure a beneficial outcome for each asset.

 For example, let’s assume that oil-producing companies in the Middle East are curbing production and that China is stimulating its economy through infrastructure spending.
 With this information at hand, one might be inclined to invest in a basket of energy corporations like the SPDR Energy Select Sector Fund (XLE).

-Next, consider the possibility that XLE rises from $60 to $90, then hits a 10% stop-limit loss order at $81.
+Next, consider the possibility that XLE rises from $60 to $90, then hits a 10% stop-limit order at $81.
 The investor would realize a 35% gain.

-Why shouldn’t the investor hold-n-hope instead of executing a “stop?”
+Why shouldn’t the investor hold-n-hope instead of executing a “stop-limit?”
 Simply put, an investor’s best laid plans can go astray.
 In 2008, XLE dropped a bone-crushing -50% from an adjusted price of $90 to $45.

 Now see how stop-gain orders can be used to lock in profits in your portfolio!